bmrf/tron/README.md

 3. **[Sophos Virus Removal Tool](https://www.sophos.com/en-us/products/free-tools/virus-removal-tool.aspx)**: Command-line anti-virus scanner.
 Using Tron's `-v` flag gives more verbose output.
 Using Tron's `-sa` or `-ss` flags skip this component

-4. **[System File Checker](https://support.microsoft.com/en-us/kb/929833)**: Microsoft utility for checking the filesystem for errors and attempting to repair if found.
-Only run on Windows Vista and up (XP and below require a reboot)

 ## STAGE 4: Repair

 1. **DISM image check & repair**: Microsoft utility for checking the Windows Image Store (sort of a more powerful System File Checker).
 Windows 8 and up only